kohler/peteramati/jail/HARDENING.md

 noexec`; `/tmp`, `/run` → `nosuid,nodev`; `/dev/pts` → `nosuid,noexec` (no
-`nodev` — pty slaves are devices). `noexec` is deliberately *not* on `/tmp` (student build output is legitimately executed; since the student runs their own code anyway it adds no boundary). pa-jail links `/dev/ptmx` → `pts/ptmx` on every run, so the always-allocated pty needs no manifest entry.
+`nodev` — pty slaves are devices). `noexec` is deliberately *not* on `/tmp` (student build output is legitimately executed; since the student runs their own code anyway it adds no boundary).
+If the manifest provides no `/dev/ptmx`, pa-jail links `/dev/ptmx` → `pts/ptmx` at run time, so the always-allocated pty needs no manifest entry.
+A manifest-provided `/dev/ptmx` (device node or symlink, as on the host) is kept; on Linux 4.7+ either form opens the jail's own devpts instance.

 **Trust anchors.** The setuid path-walk is component-by-component `openat(O_PATH|O_NOFOLLOW)`, each ancestor required root-owned and not